Yuno1234/mail/README.md

 ![Email screen3](https://github.com/Yuno1234/mail/blob/main/mail/static/mail/img/email_screen3.png)

 ## Description
-This is single page web application enables users to send and receive emails, as well as view, reply, and archive them.
+This single page web application enables users to send and receive emails, as well as view, reply, and archive them.
 This was the first time I created an app using Django and JavaScript.
 Asynchronously sending and retrieving data added complexity to the project, along with more manipulation with the DOM.
 This was a valuable learning experience for me to gain an understanding of how modern single-page applications are typically designed.

 ## Technologies
 **Frontend**